UCI CLIMATE Justice Initiative

 Community-Based Research

-Fellows co-design and participate in research projects with local organizations, with the aim of sharing their technical expertise with unserved communities in Southern California that are most directly affected by climate change.
+Fellows co-design and participate in research projects with local organizations, with the aim of sharing their technical expertise with underserved communities in Southern California that are most directly affected by climate change.

 OUR Leadership Team